Cyberproof/codemate/README.md

 ## Versioning

-This project is based on Semver versioning methodology.
+This project is based on [Semantic Versioning 2.0.0](https://semver.org/#semantic-versioning-200) methodology.

 ## Licence